Measure and Record Radial Pulse

 Count the pulse for a full 60 seconds!

 This care plan instructs us to count for one full minute, and that is what we will be graded on!
 Every patient is different.
 Each one will have different needs.
 In some settings, for some patients, you can count for 15 seconds and multiply by 4 (often done in a clinical setting).
 But for some reason, the RN who has assessed this patient wants us to count for one full minute instead of 15 seconds.
 Maybe the patient is on a new medication.
-Maybe they have an irregular heart beat.
-Maybe they just engaged in a specific activity that affects their heart rate.
+They might have an irregular heart beat.
+Or maybe they just engaged in a specific activity that affects their heart rate.
 We don’t need to know WHY the RN wants us to count for one full minute…it is enough to know that right now, right here, for this patient, that is what we have to do!
 So, follow the care plan and count for one full minute.

 Radial Pulse ONLY!